ArneGockeln/arnegockelndotcom/about.md

 I love the open source world and everything related to it.
 Mainly I work with macOS and debian Linux.
 My preferred programming languages are C/C++, PHP and Python.
 I like to use the Qt framework to develop GUI applications, but I'm also a fan of ncurses, bash scripting and command line programs.

-In 2019 I decided to share my knowledge and am working hard to design video courses and workshops.
+In 2019 I decided to share my knowledge and meet with other great algorithmic adventurers.
+So I founded the [Algorithmic/Quantitative Trading Hamburg](https://www.meetup.com/de-DE/Algorithmic-Quantitative-Trading-Hamburg){:target="_blank"} Meetup.
 I would be happy to see you there!

 {% include invitation.html %}